2013–2019 Nissan Sentra Front Brake Pad & Rotor DIY

-Is the brake of your Nissan Sentra feel weak and soft?
+Does your Nissan Sentra’s brake feel weak and soft?
 Learn how to fix the problem by replacing your vehicle’s front brake pads and rotor.
-This guide is a step-by-step procedure for removing and replacing the front brake pads and rotor on a Nissan Sentra 2013-2019.
+This guide provides a step-by-step procedure for removing and replacing the front brake pads and rotor on a Nissan Sentra 2013-2019.

 What you will need